-If it ever seems like there aren’t enough hours in the day, you’re right.
-Between work, family, friends and that funny thing called “free time” you used to have, remaining productive can be an uphill battle.
+Trying to increase productivity when you perpetually feel as if there aren’t enough hours in the day can be an uphill battle.
+Between work, family, friends and that funny thing called “free time” (if you have any), remaining productive can be pretty tough.

 Making these adjustments, however, requires that you have a very good idea of how your time is spent over the course of a typical work week.
 If you can accurately inventory your work day by task and the time it takes to perform each task, it will be easier to identify the time stealing culprits from the lineup.

 Though you may be tempted to write this question off or declare that you are already the most productive human on earth, consider that even the most productive person can increase productivity.
 Productivity is defined as:

 The effectiveness of productive effort, especially in industry, as measured in terms of the rate of output per unit of input.

 Productivity is the same whether you’re peeling potatoes or writing code, a measurement of your output in relation to your input: time and effort.
 In short, productivity is what separates the amateurs from the pros.

 Productivity is also a huge source of stress.
 It doesn’t matter if you’ve peeled 5 million potatoes or if you’ve been coding since the days of green text monitors, a “productive” work day, one that stands out as even more productive than usual, still takes considerable effort.

 The biggest stress associated with productivity comes from being behind at work.
 Falling behind is understandable, even inevitable from time to time, but remaining behind for long enough means you’ll be out of a job, no matter what that job is.

 If you were to fall behind as a key code writer, it could mean delaying a product’s release date.
 If you were to fall behind as CEO of the company, then the survival of that company can come into question.

 How to Improve Productivity